dragos-cojocaru/dragos-cojocaru/README.md

 # Hi there 👋

-I'm Dragoș, a dynamic Frontend Engineer, who's also tackling full-stack intricacies, deeply engaged in the ever-evolving JavaScript landscape.
+I'm Dragoș, a dynamic Software Engineer, who's tackling full-stack and design intricacies, deeply engaged in the ever-evolving JavaScript landscape.
 My journey spans experiences with a well-established corporation, an agile startup, and freelance work.
 I'm constantly looking to improve my current knowledge set.
 Having worked fully remotely in a distributed team across different timezones, I've honed my skills in an environment that demands autonomy and teamwork.
 Comfortable with discomfort, I embrace challenges, perpetually on a journey of mastery.

 ## Currently working with
 <div>